Washington University School of Law,

 Thompson Coburn LLP;

-Katherine supports complex commercial litigation at the state and national level across the United States by assisting with legal research, document review, client communication, and motion practice.
+Katherine's practice supports complex commercial litigation at the state and national level across the United States by assisting with legal research, document review, client communication, and motion practice.

 In the summer of 2020, Katherine co-founded the grassroots voter engagement organization, Power 2 the Polls, which has registered over 300 people to vote across Missouri, Illinois, South Carolina, and Washington D.C.
 She has also published a hundred-page book entitled The Afterdeath and was the South Carolina State Champion for the Poetry Out Loud National Recitation Contest.